litAardvark/CSE151A_Group_Project_SII25/README.md

 - Tune the hyperparameters using cross-validation to dial in optimal C, epislon, and Kernel choice.
 - Add more features such as weather at origin and destination, whether certain dates are holidays
 - Try non-SVR models such as decision trees as previously mentioned

+- # CSE 151A Final Project

+### 0.1.
+Intro: Why was it chosen?
+Why is it cool?
+Discuss the general/broader impact of having a good predictive mode. i.e. why is this important?
+(3 points)

+Flight delays frequently spoil travel plans for even the savviest of flyers.
+Late landings, inclement weather, and other emergencies are inevitable.
+Itineraries that accurately account for delays stand to ease a major pain point for travelers on commercial airlines.
+Our project seeks to address this problem by predicting the length of flight delays using machine learning.

+Your report should include relevant figures of your choosing to help with the narration of your story, including legends (similar to a scientific paper).
+For reference you search machine learning and your model in google scholar for reference examples.
+(3 points)

+### 0.2.
+Methods: This section will include the exploration results, preprocessing steps, models chosen in the order they were executed.
+You should also describe the parameters chosen.
+Please make sub-sections for every step. i.e Data Exploration, Preprocessing, Model 1, Model 2, additional models are optional.
+Please note that models can be the same i.e. DNN but different versions of it if they are distinct enough.
+Changes can not be incremental.
+You can put links here to notebooks and/or code blocks using three ` in markup for displaying code. so it would look like this: ``` MY CODE BLOCK ```

+#### 0.2.1.
+Data Exploration

+Our exploratory data analysis revealed a broad dataset, including many airlines traveling all distances at all times of day from many cities of origin.

+Distinct carriers showed some of the more marked differences.
+A few were outliers in terms of both delay and spread of flight dates.
+There were also large differences in popularity between airlines as proportion of flights.
+Without closer investigation, we assume this is explained by resource difference between carriers (e.g. international airlines vs small regional carriers).

+Similarly, flights from a subset of origins and destinations had significantly longer flight times and distances than all others.
+This is likely due to the designation of international airports.

+Distance had a slight positive correlation with departure delay, and a negative one with arrival delay.
+Given the small magnitude and contradictory nature of this correlation, it's unlikely to be meaningful for our overall analysis.

+All in all, various features of the dataset showed interesting relationships, but none appeared very influential on arrival delay, our variable of interest.

+### 0.3.
+Preprocessing Steps

+Data reduction

+Handling missing values (categorical &amp; numerical)

+1-hot encoding

+Encoding time &amp; date cyclically

+Z-scoring

+*Note: A methods section does not include any why. the reason why will be in the discussion section.
+This is just a summary of your methods (5 points)*

+### 0.4.
+Results: This will include the results from the methods listed above (C).
+You will have figures here about your results as well.
+No exploration of results is done here.
+This is mainly just a summary of your results.
+The sub-sections will be the same as the sections in your methods section.
+(5 points)

+#### 0.4.1.
+Discussion: This is where you will discuss the why, and your interpretation and your though process from beginning to end.
+This will mimic the sections you have created in your methods section as well as new sections you feel you need to create.
+You can also discuss how believable your results are at each step.
+You can discuss any short comings.
+It's ok to criticize as this shows your intellectual merit, as to how you are thinking about things scientifically and how you are able to correctly scrutinize things and find short comings.
+In science we never really find the perfect solution, especially since we know something will probably come up int he future (i.e. donkeys) and mess everything up.
+If you do it's probably a unicorn or the data and model you chose are just perfect for each other!
+(3 points)

+#### 0.4.2.
+Conclusion: This is where you do a mind dump on your opinions and possible future directions.
+Basically what you wish you could have done differently.
+Here you close with final thoughts.
+(3 points)

+### 0.5.
+Statement of Contribution by each member.
+This will be taken into consideration when making the final grade for each member in the group.
+Did you work as a team? was there a team leader? project manager? coding? writer? etc. Please be truthful about this as this will determine individual grades in participation.
+There is no job that is better than the other.
+If you did no code but did the entire write up and gave feedback during the steps and collaborated then you would still get full credit.
+If you only coded but gave feedback on the write up and other things, then you still get full credit.
+If you managed everyone and the deadlines and setup meetings and communicated with teaching staff only then you get full credit.
+Every role is important as long as you collaborated and were integral to the completion of the project.
+If the person did nothing. they risk getting a big fat 0.
+Just like in any job, if you did nothing, you have the risk of getting fired.
+Teamwork is one of the most important qualities in industry and academia!

+Rosario Ortiz: Note-taking, facilitating meeting, writing, some code